Accelerated modernisation scheme

 Learn about the accelerated modernisation scheme, including what funds are available and the eligibility requirements.

-School Boards are responsible for the financial governance of their schools.
-To access AMS, their school’s projects must meet the qualifications listed below.
+School boards are responsible for the financial governance of their schools.
+To access the accelerated modernisation scheme (AMS), their school’s projects must meet the qualifications listed below.

-What it is for: Priority 3 projects identified in a schools 10 Year Property Plan
+Priority 3 projects identified in a schools 10 Year Property Plan (10YPP).

-AMS funding can be applied to a Priority 3 project identified in the schools' 10 Year Property Plan (10YPP) to modernise teaching and learning environments.
-This might be:
+AMS funding can be applied to a 'priority 3' project identified in the school's 10 Year Property Plan (10YPP) to modernise teaching and learning environments.

 - a project that's been deferred to Years 6-10 of a 10YPP